theclassyguy2006/Mars---friday-10am---communications/README.md

 So I started on the code by first installing the radio head library and adding it to the Arduino library folder.
 Then I included that library and two more necessary libraries in the code.

+The I wrote the code for recieving the signals.Then I went to the connections.

+Step by step guide for connections:

+1.First connect the